rburton04/bolt1128/test.md

 3. Let's add a test app to our Openshift project

-a. docker container - rburton04/conference-app-qa
+a_docker container - rburton04/conference-app-qa
-b. from the command line create a new app using the above docker container
-c.
-Show app running in our project from the GUI Interface.
+b_from the command line create a new app using the above docker container c_Show app running in our project from the GUI Interface.

 4. Scale the app from 1 pod to 2 pods, then back down to 1.